dhavalsharma/weather-forecast/README.md

 # ForecastWeatherApp

 The application displays weather forecast for Bangalore city.
 Currently it only displays the date, temparature and weather.
+It obtains the current 5 day forecast from [Openweathermap](http://openweathermap.org/forecast5).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.3.